 Review by Fiona Jerome

-Fable of Venice is the first of Hugo Pratt’s Corto Maltese adventures to centre on metaphysical concerns, and the kind of phantasmagorical adventures where time and space are fluid that would become prevalent in his later works like the untranslated Les Helvetiques and Mu.
+Fable of Venice is the first of Hugo Pratt’s Corto Maltese adventures to centre on metaphysical concerns, and the kind of phantasmagorical adventures where time and space are fluid that would become prevalent in his later works like The Secret Rose and Mu: The Lost Continent.

 Corto Maltese is a footloose and amoral sailor who roams the globe at the beginning of the 20th century, dropping in on many of the key events of the period.
 Here he returns to his home city, and we learn something of his ancestry as he revisits the Jewish quarter in search of a fabulous and fabled emerald, encountering secretive freemasons.
 The story opens with him literally dropping in on them when chased across the rooftops by a masked band of rival occultists.
 While Corto explores the mysteries of the ancient past amid twisting stairs and hidden courtyards, he is not oblivious to the more recent antagonisms threatening the city of secrets.